VIGOR: VIdeo Geometry-Oriented Reward for Temporal Generative Alignment: Experiments

 \subsubsection{Evaluation Setups.}

 We apply post-hoc alignment to a bidirectional DiT~\cite{wan2025wan} using our geometry-based reward, evaluating two complementary strategies: supervised fine-tuning (SFT) and Direct Preference Optimization (DPO).
 For both, we adopt Low-Rank Adaptation (LoRA)~\cite{hu2021lora} with rank $r=64$ and $\alpha=128$ applied to the q, k, v, and o projection modules of the DiT.
+For the auxiliary loss terms, we configure $\lambda=0.1$ and $\gamma=0.01$.